willstepp/writings/hunger/hunger-notes.md

 Next to the lake he weeps.
 Not from sadness.
 Nor from happiness.
 From the burden.
 Unspoken and perhaps unconscious to him it weighed on his heart.
 The tears helped.

 Tye (chief of war) to Mika: 'Leave it.
 Just stop.
 Nothing will come of it.
+Nobody cares.
 Help us.'

 (THIS NEEDS IN THE STORY) It was a blessing to be able to do for others.
 Not a burden as so many thought.
 This he knew.
 As a boy he had not known this.
 But he was no longer a boy and he knew.